 - Are you willing to face the tough stuff in your foster child’s history and come to terms with how it makes you feel?

-- Do you think you’ll be able to talk to your foster child about his or her early life experiences in a way that doesn’t label or blame them or the family they were removed from?
+- Do you think you’ll be able to talk to your foster child about their early life experiences in a way that doesn’t label or blame them or the family they were removed from?

-- Do you understand that even if your foster child has experienced abuse, he or she may still love their family and have positive memories of them?
+- Do you understand that even if your foster child has experienced abuse, they may still love their family and have positive memories of them?
 How will you honor these feelings?

 - Are you willing to maintain safe connections to people who were important in your child’s life before you knew them including but not limited to siblings, parents, extended family, clergy, teachers, coaches, etc.?